MyCraftServerMC/Dr.Arnold/README.md

 # Dr.Arnold
-This is a Discord bot.
+This is a Discord bot.For the SkyVillage dc server.